braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/content_cards/customize.md

 Best suited for teams with limited developer resources, the Crawl approach relies solely on out-of-the-box [Content Card templates]({{site.baseurl}}/user_guide/message_building_by_channel/content_cards/creative_details/) to get you up and running with Content Cards in as little as one hour.

-Some light development work is needed upfront to decide where Content Cards will appear in your app or website.
 With this approach, customization is in the hands of marketers, who determine the content, audience, and timing of each Content Card directly in Braze.
-However, styling options are limited.
+Some light development work is needed upfront to decide where Content Cards will appear in your app or website, and styling options are limited.

 <table>
 <thead>